-OTH 608: Foundations of Physical Rehabilitation
+OTH 608 : Foundations of Physical Rehabilitation with Lab A

-This course introduces standard practices and preparatory methods for the client's occupational performance.
-Topics include splinting assessment and selection, special care units, functional mobility (transfers, ambulation, and wheelchairs), assistive dressing, and physical agent modalities (PAMs).
-Application to case studies examines the need for standard assistive technology, custom splints, PAMs, and environmental modifications.
-Experiences include fabricating custom splints and practicing safe patient handling techniques for essential mobility and dressing skills, including using standard adaptive equipment and techniques, hot, cold, and electrical modalities.
+In this course, common practices and preparatory methods are examined in relation to the client's occupational performance.
+Topics include splinting assessment and selection, special care units, functional mobility (transfers, ambulation, and wheelchairs), assistive dressing, and physical agent modalities.
+Application to case studies examine the need for common assistive technology and environmental modifications.

-Credits 4

-Prerequisites
+In physical rehabilitation skills lab (OTH-608AL), experiences include construction of splints and practice of safe patient handling techniques related to basic mobility and dressing skills, including use of common adapative equipment and techniques.

-OTH 507 and OTH 515
+Prerequisites Completion of OTH 507, and completion of OTH 514 or 515

-OTH 608BL: Modalities Lab
+OTH 608BL : Modalities Lab

 In the physical agent modality lab (OTH-608BL), experiences include demonstration of safe application of thermal and electrical modalities as preparatory methods to occupational therapy treatment.
+Credits 1

-OTH 609: Evaluation and Intervention: Mental Health Occupational Performance with Lab
+OTH 609 : Evaluation and Intervention: Mental Health Occupational Performance with Lab

 This course focuses on psychosocial evaluation and intervention in various settings.
-Individuals and families are viewed within a framework considering how biological, psychological, and sociocultural issues influence occupational behavior.
+Individuals and families are viewed within a framework that considers how biological, psychological, and sociocultural issues influence occupational behavior.
 A client-centered approach is emphasized, with a corresponding interest in the client's subjective experience of meaning through activity.
 Though this course focuses on occupational therapy in mental health settings, implications for psychosocial practice in other contexts are discussed.
-Course content is intended to broaden the student's psychosocial perspective, applicable theoretical base, and professional reasoning skills in working with individuals and families in various practice settings.
+Course content is intended to broaden the student's psychosocial perspective, applicable theoretical base, and clinical reasoning skills in working with individuals and families in various practice settings.